-We bet you know quite a few things about Zagreb, the heart of Croatia and a growing tourist attraction to many, but, there are some really interesting facts that might let you dive deeper into the very core of this city.
+We bet you know quite a few things about Zagreb, the heart of Croatia, and a growing tourist attraction to many, but, there are some really interesting facts that might let you dive deeper into the very core of this city.

 Let’s discover some fun trivia together!

-1. Zagreb still has less than a million people living there which is surprising for a capital of a country but take in consideration that not even Croatia in wholes hasn’t got more than 4 and a half million people living there.
+1. Zagreb still has less than a million people living there which is surprising for a capital of a country but take into consideration that not even Croatia in wholes hasn’t got more than 4 and a half million people living there.
 According to the 2011 census, 790,017 people live in Zagreb.
 Most people live in Sesvete municipality and the least in Brezovica municipality.

 2. The Zagreb Funicular (Uspinjača) that connects Lower Town with the Upper from Tomićeva Street is considered to be the shortest public railroad in the world for public transport.
 Its length is only 66 meters long and the run from the bottom to the top lasts for 64 seconds.